 In a separate bowl, stir together flour, yeast, salt, pepper, and cayenne.
 Warm oil in a large skillet over medium-high heat.
 Remove tofu sticks from broth, and squeeze most (but not all) of the liquid from them.
 Roll sticks in breading (You may have to roll sticks twice to end up with a fairly dry outer layer of breading).
 Place tofu in hot oil; fry until crisp and browned on all sides.
 Add more oil if necessary.

-Serve with a dipping sauce: I often just throw ratios of soy sauce, minced garlic, vinegar, and brown sugar together.
+Serve with a dipping sauce: I often just throw equal portions of soy sauce, minced garlic, vinegar, and brown sugar together.
 Heat the ingredients, simmer, then add a tablespoon of cornstarch dissolved in a tablespoon of cold water.
 Stir until clear; serve.